osexpert/ccs32clara-chademo/readme.md

 As soon as Slac is done, the logic revert to "shortly pressing".
 When power off is pending, adapter will power off as soon as both ccs and chademo logic says that the plug is unlocked (adapter does not have physical locks on the plugs, but logically).
 When nothing else works, there is a hard power off mode, where a 30 sec. stop button press will just kill the power.
 Only do this as last resort, it may hurt the contactors if charging is active.
-Auto power off after 3 minutes of not being inside ccs CurrentDemand loop (could be smarter).
+Auto power off after 3 minutes of not being inside ccs PreCharge or CurrentDemand loop (could be smarter).

 Special mode: hold stop button while powering on.
 You should hear a click from the adapter contactor.
 Let go of the stop button within 1 second, and you have activated contactor unwelding attempt, where the contactor is rapidly closed/opened, until you press the stop button.
 If the contactor is welded/stuck, this may help, but you should test with a multimeter to make sure it is stuck and also use a multimeter during the